 If you consider your time a valuable commodity, then you’ll recognize and appreciate the SEO specialist who can increase your web presence for a fraction of the cost for you to do the same.
 Your time is valuable.
 You can’t make more of it.
 You should be spending it wisely and providing quality (and better) products and reconnecting with your customer base.

-You’ve Been Burned in the Past
+SEO Gurus and Consultants Have Burned You in the Past

 Most reading this have been burned by so-called “SEO experts.”
 They promised you the sun moon and stars, but only produced a crescent-shaped moon on an outhouse.
 And you spent thousands of dollar each month to find that out.
 This is perhaps the worst reason for you to try to tackle SEO.
 Instead, you could find modestly priced services that produce good results, which leads to the sixth reason…

-SEO is a process, not a product
+Optimization is a process, not a product

-SEO done right can produce great results.
-SEO done wrong can be disastrous.
+SEO done right can produce great results; SEO done wrong can be disastrous.
 Consistency is key in the SEO world.
 Throwing a hundred links at your site every now and again is more of a hit or miss strategy.
 Of course if you want to truly dominate your market, that can happen too but there are certain risks associated with that, primarily finding an SEO partner who won’t burn you.
 However, stable SEO specialists can provide that consistency, and it’s completely hands off for you.
 Remember the adage: “slow and steady wins the race.”